mozilla/application-services/megazords/lockbox/DEPENDENCIES.md

 # Licenses for Third-Party Dependencies

-Software packages built from this source code may incorporate code from a number of third-party dependencies.
+Binary distributions of this software incorporate code from a number of third-party dependencies.
 These dependencies are available under a variety of free and open source licenses, the details of which are reproduced below.